lethanhtrung1/CaterServRestaurant/README.md

 ## 📌 Overview

-This is a backend project built with **ASP.NET Core Web API**, designed to provide RESTful services for [brief description of your app – e.g., product management, order processing, HR system, etc.].
+This project is a **Restaurant Management System** built with **ASP.NET Core Web API**.
+It provides backend services for managing restaurant operations, allowing customers to:

+-   Book tables
+-   Place food orders
+-   Make payments
+-   Track order status

+The system also includes features for admins/staff to manage:

+-   Menu items
+-   Table availability
+-   Customer orders
+-   Payment status

 ## ⚙️ Technologies Used